Anchorsify/Anchorsify.github.io/_projects/Doton.md

  - Requires: Bunshin no Jutsu
  - Tags: Clone

 Effects: These follow all the rules for regular bunshin, with the following exceptions: If a mud clone is hit by an unarmed attack, their attacker suffers a -4 immobilization penalty.
-If they are struck by a melee weapon, their attacker must make a grapple roll (as the defender), with your clone using CHA/10 in place of STR/10; if they fail, the weapon is stuck in the clone (which is exposed as a clone), and it must be wrested free from the clone's mud body as a Speed 5 action which allows another grapple roll with a +2 bonus for each prior attempt.
+If they are struck by a melee weapon, their attacker must make a grapple roll (as the defender), with your clone using NDB in place of PDB; if they fail, the weapon is stuck in the clone (which is exposed as a clone), and it must be wrested free from the clone's mud body as a Speed 5 action which allows another grapple roll with a +2 bonus for each prior attempt.

 Against ranged attacks, these clones can take 50 points of damage before being destroyed (and revealed as clones).